 The Air Pollution Control Program continues to host the Air Program Advisory Forum, a stakeholder workgroup comprised of members from industry, environmental groups, other agencies, department employees and consultants.
 This forum allows the program to keep the channels of communication open between stakeholders and staff.
 Anyone interested is invited to participate.
-In 2008, the forum met five times and worked on several issues including proposed changes to the emission fee rule, alternative funding sources for the program and other regulations.
-In addition, the department used the forum to communicate the status of ongoing projects such as the department’s electronic permitting project, regulatory changes that affect the power industry, new ozone and lead standards and New Source Review Reform.
+Past topics for discussion have included changes in the national ambient air quality standards (NAAQS), program fees and the Cross-State Air Pollution Rule (CSAPR).

 View a list of the Water Protection Forum Advisory groups.
 Each link has information specific to the group's activities.
 More...

-The Enforcement and Compliance Assistance Listserv for Hazardous Waste Generators provides valuable information to hazardous waste generators on compliance issues, legislative updates and technical assistance in a clear manner.
-The broadcast email gives the department an opportunity to stay in contact with hazardous waste generators and permitted facilities and let them know about changes or additions to federal or state regulations, provide technical assistance and explain the inspection process.
-The broadcast email is geared to keep all facilities informed so they can meet or exceed the environmental requirements and help better serve Missouri citizens while protecting the environment.
-The listserv is sent out once a month and provides information specific to Missouri regulations.
+The Enforcement and Compliance Assistance GovDelivery for Hazardous Waste Generators provides valuable information to hazardous waste generators on compliance issues, legislative updates and technical assistance in a clear manner.
+The broadcast email gives the department an opportunity to stay in contact with hazardous waste generators and permitted facilities and let them know about changes or additions to federal and state regulations, provide technical assistance and explain the inspection process.
+The broadcast email is geared to keep all facilities informed so they can meet or exceed the environmental requirements and help better the department serve Missouri citizens while protecting the environment.

 The Hazardous Waste Forum's mission is to identify, evaluate and develop ways to better protect human health and the environment.
 The stakeholder group includes representatives from the Missouri Department of Natural Resources, industry, consultants, environmental groups and other regulatory agencies.
 The program has held stakeholder meetings with attendance reaching well above 100 stakeholders.
 The meetings, often including topics recommended by stakeholders, provide an opportunity for stakeholders to evaluate and recommend opportunities and changes to law, regulations and department programs and procedures.

-The Solid Waste Management Program Forum is a stakeholder group open to representatives from industry, consultants, environmental groups and regulatory agencies for discussion and development of proposed fact sheets and guidance documents about solid waste topics.
-The target stakeholder audience is primarily landfill owners and their consultants.
+The Solid Waste Management Program Forum is a stakeholder group open to representatives from industry, consultants, environmental groups, regulatory agencies and members of the public with an interest in solid waste management.
 The mission of the forum is to continuously look for and evaluate issues related to solid waste management.
-The program intends to address other issues such as illegal dumping, scrap tires and composting.
-Some issues will be very technical and may take weeks or months to resolve while others will be resolved in days or weeks.
-We are hoping this forum will be beneficial to all of the stakeholders as well as allow the Solid Waste Management Program to maintain its mission of ensuring solid waste is managed in such a way that protects both public health and the environment.
+Forum topics and discussions often include development of proposed fact sheets and guidance documents related to solid waste management.
+While standing topics include landfill and processing facility operations and management, the Solid Waste Management Program addresses many other issues such as illegal dumping, scrap tires, composting, material recovery and recycling and development of recovered materials products and end uses.
+Some issues are very technical and may take weeks or months to address while others are resolved in short timeframes.
+We believe this forum is beneficial to all of our stakeholders and to the Solid Waste Management Program to maintain its mission of ensuring solid waste is managed in such a way that protects both public health and the environment.

 The Water Protection Forum was initiated in May 2005 as a means to involve a variety of individuals in water quality policy discussions.
 A wide diversity of interests is represented in the forum, including agriculture, municipalities, industry, environmental groups, consultants, attorneys and others.
 The department must always consider how policy issues affect regulated entities and the public and this is a means to solicit input from those affected interests.